oleiade/wptsync/README.md

 ## Features

 - **Version Control**: Sync files from a specific git commit hash.
+- **Bulk Import**: Add entire WPT folders to your config with a single command.
 - **File Mapping**: Rename or relocate files from the WPT structure to your project structure.
 - **Patching**: Automatically apply `git apply` compatible patches to downloaded files.
 - **Toggleable**: Enable or disable specific file syncs directly in the config.